AwesomeRpg/thegame/README.md

 The Game
 =======
-A boy who lives in an apocalypse, has his family abducted by Monsters.
-He goes on an adventure to find them.
+This game is about boy who lives in an apocalypse and he has his family abducted by Monsters.
+Then he goes on an adventure to find them.